Learning Git

 git commit -m "some details"

-Create a .gitignore file and list the filenames (one per line).
+If there are files you don’t want to track in Git, create a .gitignore file and list the filenames or patterns (one per line).

 1